percona/pmm-doc/docs/details/postgresql.md

 To use PostgreSQL as an external database:

 1. Generate all necessary SSL certificates.
-* Deploy Percona Server with certificates under read-only permissions and grafana user and grafana group.
+2. Deploy Percona Server with certificates under read-only permissions and Grafana user and Grafana group.
 * Attach pg_hba.conf and certificates to the PostgreSQL image.
 * Run PostgreSQL server.
 ```sh